Ebadm/IBM-Applied-AI-Professional-Certificate/README.md

   <a href="https://coursera.org/share/ad6f2c2374128ffb09b43c9af2fde02f"><img src="https://github.com/Ebadm/IBM-Data-Science-Professional-Certificate/assets/64616825/bd03f19b-b38f-4ae8-a3a6-75f7c6f77f15" height="400"></a>
 </p>

-To learn more about the specialization, visit the [Applied Data Science Specialization on Coursera](https://www.coursera.org/specializations/applied-data-science).
+For more information about the specialization, please visit [IBM Applied AI Professional Certificate on Coursera](https://www.coursera.org/professional-certificates/applied-artifical-intelligence-ibm-watson-ai).

 Thank you for visiting my repository, and I hope the projects and code here will inspire and assist you on your own data science journey.